 For example, let’s say your retirement savings are currently around £720,000 and you are planning to stop work in 10 years.
 Even if you make no further contributions before then, your fund could easily grow to more than the LTA over this period.
 This is based on investment returns of 4% a year.

 It’s important not to assume you won’t be affected by charges if your pension pot is currently below the allowance.

 A pensions adviser will be able to weigh up the various options and help you decide on the best course of action.

-A good financial plan can help you make the right decisions when it comes to your finances.
-Make the right decisions today to build a more prosperous future.
+A good financial plan can help you make informed decisions that you can trust for years to come.
+This allows you to build a more prosperous future.

-Good financial planning with clear goals can increase your retirement income by as much as 53%.
-Old Mutual Redefining Retirement Survey
+“Good financial planning with clear goals can increase your retirement income by as much as 53%.”